What Does Romans 3:20 Mean?

 The Gentiles refused to acknowledge the Lord despite the glorious testimony of His magnificent creation and in spite of the inner witness of their own God-given consciences, for man was created with a mind to think, a free-will to choose, and a conscience with which to inform his decisions.

-And despite the advantage of being God's chosen witnesses on earth to spread God's blessings to all humanity; despite being those who were entrusted with the holy Scripture and the vehicle through whom the Redeemer was to be born, God's chosen people, Israel, were also incapable of being made righteous through their own human efforts.
+And despite the advantage of being God's chosen witnesses on earth to spread God's blessings to all humanity, being entrusted with the holy Scriptures, and the vehicle through whom the Redeemer was to be born, God's chosen people, Israel, were also incapable of being made righteous through their own human efforts.

 Jew and Gentile alike have equal need of a Redeemer, for no one can be justified or made righteous before a holy God through his own effort, good works, human merit, or by attempting to keep any form of law.
 The Law was given to produce a consciousness of one's own sin and not one's own righteousness!